 And all of this from a man named Jacob, a man I never knew, never met.
 And strangely, a man I miss.

 Born in 1878 and baptized in the church that gave birth to the Christian Reformed Church in a faraway land, a land called The Netherlands.
 A faraway land he left as a child, and grew to a man in the United States of America.

 Jacob lived 70 years on God's Green Earth.
 When he left, back in 1948, he left behind his beautiful Grace, who would live alone for another 23 years.
 I was 16 years old when this 'Grace' passed away and as I look back, I wasn't concerned enough.
 At 16 a boy's thoughts are with cars and music and girls.
 And so I didn't ask Grace about this man she married, about living when the calendar moved from the 1800's to the 1900's, about 2 World Wars, about a Great Depression.

 Or about losing her husband 23 years before.

 I didn't ask about those things because at 16 I didn't really care that much.
-Now, at over 60, I care about that a whole lot.
+Now, staring face-to-face at 65, I care about that a whole lot.
 I wish I could ask her, but I can't.

 My Grandma Grace died in 1971 at 91 years old.
 I miss her, and I miss her husband, a man I never met, never knew.